SCHOOL OF MUSIC FACULTY

-Cunliffe’s other recent releases are his Concerto for Tuba and Orchestra, with tubist Jim Self and the Hollywood Ensemble, conducted by Cunliffe (Metre Records, 2012); “That Time of Year” (Metre Records, 2011), an album of solo improvisations on Christmas carols that was described as a “tour de force” in the Los Angeles Times; and “Three’s Company,” with flutist Holly Hofmann and guest artists including violinist Regina Carter and clarinetist Ken Peplowski (Capri Records, 2010).
+The Bill Cunliffe Trio released its CD “River Edge, New Jersey,” in 2013.
+Other recent releases by Cunliffe include his Concerto for Tuba and Orchestra (2012), with tubist Jim Self and the Hollywood Ensemble, conducted by Cunliffe, and “That Time of Year” (2011), an album of solo improvisations on Christmas standards that was described as a “tour de force” in the Los Angeles Times.

-Cunliffe was awarded a Grammy for Best Instrumental Arrangement for 2009 for “West Side Story Medley,” on the album “Resonance Big Band Plays Tribute to Oscar Peterson” (Resonance Records).
-He was nominated in 2010 for Best Instrumental Composition for his concerto for trumpet and orchestra, “fourth stream … La Banda,” performed by Terell Stafford and the Temple University Symphony Orchestra (BCM+D Records).
+Cunliffe was awarded a Grammy for Best Instrumental Arrangement for 2009 for “West Side Story Medley,” on the album “Resonance Big Band Plays Tribute to Oscar Peterson.”
+His four other Grammy nominations include two for Best Instrumental Composition, for his piano concerto“Overture, Waltz and Rondo” (2012), which he performed with the Temple University Symphony Orchestra, and for “fourth stream … La Banda” (2010), written for trumpeter Terell Stafford and performed by him and the Temple orchestra.